godiard/help-activity/source/write.rst

 * send an invitation, or
 * share with the Neighborhood

 As with all Sugar Activities, invitations go to specific individuals, but sharing is open to anyone in the Neighborhood View.

-Please see the chapter on Collaboration in the Sugar Manual for more details about invitations and sharing.
+|more| For more on this subject, please see the chapter in this manual on
+:doc:`/collaborating`.

+.. |more| image:: ../images/more.png

 Note to parents and teachers
 ::::::::::::::::::::::::::::